top of page

 Successful airline taglines are rarely literal.
 Instead, they are designed to align with how passengers think and feel while choosing an airline.

-• Aspiration and self-image Premium airlines frequently appeal to how passengers perceive themselves.
-Phrases like “Fly Better” or “A Great Way to Fly” subtly suggest that choosing the airline is an upgrade rather than just in comfort, but in status and experience.
+Premium airlines frequently appeal to how passengers perceive themselves.
+Phrases like “Fly Better” or “A Great Way to Fly” subtly suggest that choosing the airline is an upgrade, not just in comfort, but in status and experience.

 Over time, repeated exposure to these messages on aircraft, tickets, and digital platforms cements these associations in the passenger’s mind.